-In addition to medical treatment, you can also try some home remedies that can help put the hernias back to its original place.
-Some of the home remedies that you can try are-
+In addition to medical treatment, you can also try some home remedies that can help put the hernias back to their original place.
+Some of the home remedies that you can try are –

 After feeding your baby, provide your baby with adequate amounts of water.
 Hydration keeps the system clean and reduces the problem of umbilical hernia.
 In addition to this, drinking water also enhances blood circulation and reduces straining.

 The herb is rich in antiseptic effects.
 Hence, you can add a few drops of aloe vera juice to the food prepared for your children if only he/she is above 6 months of age.